outware/Rxy/README.md

 }
 ```

 Yep, that's right.
 It looks exactly the same as using `BaseMock`.
-The only difference is that if the mock generates an error, Xcode will see it on the mock code.
+The only difference is that if the mock generates an error, Xcode will place it in this code instead of the unit test.

-However you can change that. `mockFunction(…)` has two arguments so you can pass the file and line where you want the error to be placed in Xcode (Take a look at the `BaseMock` code and you'll see how it uses those arguments).
-So you could define some variables in your mock and pass the file and line values through from the unit test if you want.
+But you can change that too. `mockFunction(…)` has two arguments which tell it the file and line where you want errors to be placed (Take a look at the `BaseMock` code and you'll see how it uses those arguments).
+So you set these arguments to some location that makes more sense if you like.

 ## Unit Testing

 Now that we have the mocks in order, let's look at how we can slim down the tests.
-As with the mocking, let's look at some sources to see how Rxy can work with your tests.
+As with the mocking, let's look at how Rxy can improve your unit test code.
+Again we'll start with how it was done and work towards using Rxy.

 When testing RxSwift code developers often start by using __`subscribe(…)`__ to execute their Rx code.
-Excluding the test framework code (XCTest or Quick), here's a typical example:
+Excluding the surrounding test framework code (XCTest or Quick), here's a typical example:

 ```swift
 let mockHTTPClient = MockHTTPClient()